Generate the token and apply it to your content

 Standard token auth requires cookie support (Apple, HLS)

 Token authentication generally requires the use of browser cookies to deliver a signed token as a step in the authorization process.
-This can affect devices and browsers that don't support cookie use (typically Apple Safari and HLS devices).
-These users have one of two choices here:
+This won't work if devices and browsers don't support cookies.
+(This is typically the case with Apple Safari and HLS devices).
+You have one of two choices here: